 - A little more expensive than some rivals

 - Doesn’t provide much control over advanced features

 HIGHLY VERSATILE:ExpressVPN is quick and reliable with a strong security focus, a large network, and great unblocking ability.
 It even comes with a 30-day money-back guarantee in case you change your mind.

 Read our full review of ExpressVPN.

 Money-back guarantee: 45 DAYS

-Cyberghost has more than 150 DDoS-protected servers in the UK.
+CyberGhost has more than 1,000 servers in the UK.
 It offers a simple, user-friendly interface that allows you to select servers optimized for a specific purpose.
-Options include unblocking sites — such as BBC iPlayer, ITV Hub, All 4, and Eurosport — or browsing anonymously on platforms like Facebook.
+Options include unblocking sites — such as BBC iPlayer, ITV Hub, All 4, and Eurosport — or web browsing anonymously on platforms like Facebook.
 With consistent connections and fast speeds, streaming UK TV isn’t a problem at all.

 CyberGhost, like NordVPN, offers anti-malware and ad-blocking features.
-It utilizes 256-bit encryption, automatic HTTPS redirection, a kill switch, and protection against DNS, IPv6, and port forwarding leaks to keep its customers safe.
+It utilizes 256-bit encryption, automatic HTTPS redirection, an internet kill switch, and protection against DNS, IPv6, and port forwarding leaks to keep its customers safe.
 With up to seven connections permitted per account and live customer support in case of any issues,

 CyberGhost takes the inconvenience out of using a VPN.
 Apps are available for MacOS, Windows, Android, Linux and iOS.
 CyberGhost can be manually installed on certain network routers.